openshift/lightspeed-service/CONTRIBUTING.md

 # move into the directory
 cd lightspeed-service

-# Setup your Python Virtual Environment
-# to avoid conflicts with your system packages
-python3.11 -m venv venv

-# Activate the virtual environment
-source ./venv/bin/activate

-# Upgrade pip to the most recent version
-pip install --upgrade pip
+# ensure poetry uses correct python version for venv (in case its not a default in your system)
+poetry env use `which python3.11`

+# spawn a shell/virtual env
+poetry shell

-# Install dependencies
+# install project and its dependencies (from lock)
-pip install -r requirements.txt
+poetry install --with=dev

 # Code formatting (Run this as a pre-commit step for your code changes)
 black .